Find Your Perfect Business Degree

 Business is passion, planning, and funding combined.
 Unfortunately, sustainability may not be for all hard-doers.
-Despite all that ambition, you’ll be surprised to know that 70% percent of businesses in America tumble within a mere decade.
+Despite all that ambition, you’ll be surprised to know that 70% percent of businesses in America tumbled within a mere decade.

-The first few months, or year even, may promise a field of success for most.
-In the succeeding years when numerous challenges crop up, businesses face the threat of toppling over.
+The first few months, or a year even, may promise a field of success for most.
+In the succeeding years, when numerous challenges crop up, businesses face the threat of toppling over.
 Business owners usually make the mistake of sweeping critical issues under the rug–critical issues that include, among many others, mistakenly investing in niche ventures that don’t really have a solid market.
 Business owners call it having proper foresight.

 1. Ineffective leadership

-Did you know that companies invest so more on leadership development than on any other avenue of learning?
+Did you know that companies invest so more in leadership development than in any other avenue of learning?
 With that, however, only 70 percent of entrepreneurs believe they hold the future of the company in their hands.
 Leaders are not just born; they are made through experience.
-It’s not enough for businesses to have leaders who are simply good at “leading” with no strategy or rapport.
-In fact, many leaders end up micromanaging their employees, resulting in low morale and productivity.

-Much is demanded of new businesses and when issues arise, plowing through its thick, muddy struggles can be extremely difficult for unseasoned leaders.
-It all starts with bold and grounded pioneers and for the business to continue to thrive, they all need to be unrelenting mentors.
 Motivation is a driver, but effective continuity from a weathered front-runner steers the troop.
 A business needs leaders who pay attention to the little things–from constructive criticism to employee needs.
 These little markers add up to effective leadership.
 As they say, the right leaders don’t just lead others to leap like a lion; they look at the wildlife in its entirety.

-3. Failure to understand the target market
+2. Failure to understand the target market

 Good planning and market research are vital to any business.
 Never just “wing it” or you’re bound to crash.
 If you’re setting up a quirky new food or clothing line that isn’t exactly turning heads, you’re doing it all wrong.

-If you want to be a smart business owner, you must be able to project the consumer’s wants and needs, and deliver to them in ways that exceed their expectations.
-It’s not always about giving consumers something unique in the long line of stalls; you must also know the fundamentals of your target market: you would want to know what your target market looks for regularly and how much they are willing to spend.
-You also need to understand at least how your service fosters customer loyalty.
+If you want to be a smart business owner, you must be able to project the consumer’s wants and needs and deliver to them in ways that exceed their expectations.
+It’s not always about giving consumers something unique in the long line of stalls; you must also know the fundamentals of your target market.

 Besides knowing your target market and what they want, as a growing business, you must also know and anticipate your competition.
 Gathering and analyzing market information will keep you on top of your game and not blipping below the radar.
 Ultimately, you want to speed past your competitors if it were a choking race.